|# of Students:||6,000,000*|

 After receiving the invitation letter, the student must contact the Embassy of the Russian Federation in his / her country in order to apply for the student's visa.
 The following documents must be provided:

-In order to enter the territory of the Russian Federation and to be admitted into the University
+In order to enter the territory of the Russian Federation and to be admitted into a university, students should present the following documents:

 Ask for detailed information at your local Russian embassy or consulate.